Members

 2015

-Nataša Gudelj (1997, Trebinje) has published a book of poetry Heterotopija (Heterotopia) (RVP, 2022).
-She is a Master student in Digital Economy at the University of Economics in Vienna.
+Nataša Gudelj (1997, Trebinje) has published a book of poetry Heterotopija (Heterotopia; RVP, 2022).
 She is a winner of several awards, among them: Ratković Poetry Evenings 2021, Sremčevi dani – Bal u Elemiru 2021, Ulaznica 2019, and she was a finalist in several literary competitions, including: Festival of Young Poets in Zaječar and Mladi Dis.
 Her poetry has been published in numerous anthologies and literary magazines, including: Rukopisi (40, 41, 42, 43), ARS, Vesna, and can also be found in the selection of the Podgorica Art Festival competition (2019).
-Her poetry has been translated into French and Greek.
+Her poetry has been translated into French, Italian and Greek.

 © Stefan Vukićević